 2 gallons Natural Fertilizer, 1 gallon Natural Kelp, 1 gallon Natural Liquid Lime and 100 gallons of water.
 Apply just prior to bulbing.

-To reduce susceptibility to attack of insects and disease-causing organisms, apply a per-acre mixture of 1 gallon Natural Fertilizer or 1 quart Natural Kelp and 20 gallons of water when signs of infestation become apparent.
+To reduce susceptibility to attack of insects and disease-causing organisms, apply a per-acre mixture of 1 gallon Natural Fertilizer or 1 quart Natural Kelp and 20 gallons of water as a foliar spray when signs of infestation become apparent.

 Is Organic the Best Fertilizer for Garlic?

 We tend to think so!
 We’re striving to make organics affordable for every farmer and gardener.
 It might not be time yet, but we hope that one season soon you will consider making the switch over to organic growing.
 When you are ready, we’re here with research and data to inform your decision.

 Here’s a few of our recent posts on a variety of organic gardening topics:

 If you like what you read, feel free to share!
 Please be kind and link back to us if you republish this article.